psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 ~~~
 {: .python}

 In this example, you can see how the lists are only created on one rank for now (rank `0` to be precise).
 At this, point the contents of `partitions` and `counts` reside on rank `0` only.
-They now have to send to all other participanting ranks.
+They now have to send to all other participating ranks.

 ~~~
 partition_item = comm.scatter(partitions, root=0)